charleseff/css_js_tree/README.md

       end
     end

-This is useful when you have css files that you want to reside outside of this structure, or when you're using Sass to generated your css files.
+This is useful when you have css files that you want to reside outside of this structure, or when you're using Sass to generate your css files.